nahidibrahimov/classadapter/README.md

 # Class Adapter
-Adapter design pattern (by extending class) example in java
+Adapter design pattern (using inheritance) example in java